kptdev/kpt/site/installation/migration.md

 ### `live`

-Kpt live in `v1.0` no longer uses an inventory object to track the grouping of resources in the cluster.
+kpt live in `v1.0` no longer uses an inventory object to track the grouping of resources in the cluster.
 Instead, it uses a more expressive `ResourceGroup` CRD.
 Please refer to the user guide on [migrating inventory objects] to the `ResourceGroup` equivalent.